krishnaprasad-2001/AdminAssist/README.md

 ## ⚠️ Autocompletion Issue

-We've noticed that **autocompletion isn't working as expected** for all shelss when opening a new shell.
+We've noticed that **autocompletion isn't working as expected everytime** for all shells when opening a new shell.
 If it automatically doesn't work for new bash shells, please try sourcing the autocompletion file.

 ```bash
 source /opt/AdminAssist/autoCompletion.sh
 ```

-### 🛠 What's Happening?

-- The completion script **exists** but doesn't load automatically for all shells.
-- It **only works when sourced manually**.

 ### 🤔 Possible Causes

 - The completion script might not be in the correct location.
 - The shell might not be loading it at startup.
 - There could be an issue with how Bash is handling autocompletion.

+## ⚠️ Logging issue

+I was able to see that **Even though the script works, the scripts might produce some logs or error messages while running without installing first**.

+### 🛠 What's Happening?

+- This is because the necessary log files has not been generated yet.

 ### 🔍 Need Help!